Department of Transportation and Infrastructure Renewal and Department of Natural Resources - Nova Scotia

 Tower maintenance inspections and reports.
 Tower and site maintenance completed in conjunction with a sub-contractor.
 Tower structural analysis and scopes of work as required.

-TEI was awarded a three-year contract (with a two year renewal option) for the maintenance of all radio towers and fire towers owned by the Province of Nova Scotia (88 structures).
+Tiller Engineering was awarded a three-year contract (with a two year renewal option) for the maintenance of all radio towers and fire towers owned by the Province of Nova Scotia (88 structures).

 Maintenance Inspection Reports were completed on all sites, complete with color photos and drawings to document the condition of the site.
 Included were recommendations for maintenance and cost estimates.